lhmngwy/KP-Liberation-APR-LH/README.md

 # KP Liberation APR
 This is my customised fork of Apricot_ale's Fork of KP Liberation.
-My fork was created for my brother and I to play, the changes are mainly to improve co-op for low player numbers.
+My fork was created for my brother and I to play, the changes are mainly to improve co-op for low player counts.

 [![license](https://img.shields.io/github/license/KillahPotatoes/KP-Liberation.svg)](https://github.com/KillahPotatoes/KP-Liberation/blob/master/LICENSE.md)